content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Bootstrap-5/2-bootstrap5-introduction-and-containers.md

 "Calibri","sans-serif";mso-ascii-theme-font:minor-latin;mso-hansi-theme-font:
 minor-latin;mso-bidi-theme-font:minor-latin;color:black'><o:p></o:p></span></p>

-<p style='margin-top:0cm;margin-right:0cm;margin-bottom:0cm;margin-left:36.0pt;
+<p style='margin:0cm;margin-bottom:.0001pt;line-height:150%;background:#FFFFCC'><span
-margin-bottom:.0001pt;text-indent:-7.65pt;line-height:150%;mso-list:l0 level1 lfo5;
-background:#FFFFCC'><![if !supportLists]><span style='font-family:Symbol;
-mso-fareast-font-family:Symbol;mso-bidi-font-family:Symbol;color:black'><span
-style='mso-list:Ignore'>&middot;<span style='font:7.0pt "Times New Roman"'>&nbsp;
-</span></span></span><![endif]><span style='font-family:"Calibri","sans-serif";
-mso-ascii-theme-font:minor-latin;mso-hansi-theme-font:minor-latin;mso-bidi-theme-font:
+style='font-family:"Calibri","sans-serif";mso-ascii-theme-font:minor-latin;
+mso-hansi-theme-font:minor-latin;mso-bidi-theme-font:minor-latin;color:black'>Many
-minor-latin;color:black'>Many users already have downloaded Bootstrap 5 from <span class=SpellE>jsDelivr</span> when visiting another site.
+users already have downloaded Bootstrap 5 from jsDelivr when visiting another site.
 As a result, it will be loaded from cache when they visit your site, which leads to faster loading time.
 Also, most CDN's will make sure that once a user requests a file from it, it will be served from the server closest to them, which also leads to faster loading time.<br>
 <strong><span style='font-family:"Calibri","sans-serif";mso-ascii-theme-font:
 minor-latin;mso-hansi-theme-font:minor-latin;mso-bidi-theme-font:minor-latin'>JavaScript?</span></strong><br>
 Bootstrap 5 use JavaScript for different components (like modals, tooltips,